-The named teacher will have details of the child's care arrangements and the level of authority given to the carer by the local authority that looks after the child.
+Mrs A Heston will have details of the child's care arrangements and the level of authority given to the carer by the local authority that looks after the child.

 The named teacher will have the name and contact details of the social worker and the name of the virtual head from the authority that cares for the child.